Operational Notice · Effective May 31, 2026

 Why this matters:

-The Fibonacci sequence demonstrates that simple rules produce complex patterns.
+The Fibonacci sequence shows that simple rules produce complex patterns .
 The 185 institutional nodes follow extraction rules that are individually simple (maximize budget, minimize accountability) but collectively produce the complex Ghost Load architecture.

 Pillar 18: Brunelleschi (1377–1446)